Chapter 8: container snapshots¶

 You have looked at an info screen already.
 If you scroll to the bottom, you now see:

 Snapshots: ubuntu-test-1 (taken at 2021/04/29 15:57 UTC) (stateless)

 Success!
 Our snapshot is in place.

-Now, get into the ubuntu-test container:
+Get into the ubuntu-test container:

 lxc exec ubuntu-test bash

-And create an empty file with the touch command:
+Create an empty file with the touch command:

-Now exit the container.
+Exit the container.

 lxc stop ubuntu-test